 - 4 large eggs (at room temperature)

 - Preheat the oven to 350°F.

 - Spray a 9x5-inch loaf pan liberally with nonstick cooking spray.
 Set aside.

-- Place the butter and sugar into a large mixing bowl.
+- Place the butter and sugar in a large mixing bowl.
 Using a hand mixer fitted with a whisk attachment or stand mixer fitted with a paddle attachment, cream the ingredients together on medium speed for 3-4 minutes, or until pale and fluffy.
-Add the eggs one at a time, beating for 15-20 seconds between each, until the mixture is smooth and combined.
+Add the eggs one at a time, beating for 15-20 seconds between each and scraping inside of bowl occasionally, until the mixture is smooth and combined.

 |Calories290Calories from Fat150|

 |% DAILY VALUE|

 * Percent Daily Values are based on a 2,000 calorie diet.
 Your Daily Values may be higher or lower depending on your calorie needs.